-Figure MA 10.03 includes an inventory of publicly assisted affordable housing in Merced.
-As shown, there are 1,472 affordable and permanent supportive housing units funded through a combination of federal, state, and local programs.
+The list below includes an inventory of active, in progress, or anticipated publicly assisted affordable housing units in Merced.
+As shown, there are 1,355 affordable and permanent supportive housing units funded through a combination of federal, state, and local programs.
 These units serve households earning up to 80 percent AMI.